For anyone looking for the cleanest, purest drinking water, demineralized water can seem like the answer.

 3. To Prevent System Overheating

-Again, demineralized water can be used in a manufacturing or factory setting to cool systems, preventing overheating and helping them to maintain an optimum temperature.
+Additionally, demineralized water can be used in power production, chemical production, manufacturing, or factory settings, to more efficiently cool systems, reducing overheating and helping to maintain optimum temperatures.

 4. For Laboratory Use

-Laboratories use purified water for testing, diluting and preparing solutions.
+Laboratories utilize purified water as a control for testing, diluting and preparing solutions.

-Pure water must be used in place of normal tap water as it helps scientists to ensure that data obtained is accurate, won’t create residue, and helps to maintain the integrity of experiments.
+Purified water must be used in place of normal tap water as it helps scientists to ensure that data obtained is accurate, won’t create residue, and helps to maintain the integrity of experiments by preventing the introduction of contaminants or impurities which would compromise the results.

 5. For Automotive Purposes

 The automotive industry relies on demineralized or deionized water for a number of applications, including in gas-turbine engines, lead-acid batteries, and car cooling systems.
-However, professionals have to be careful with how and where they use demineralized water, as it can be more corrosive.
+However, professionals have to be careful with how and where they use demineralized water, as it can be more aggressive towards some metals and other materials.

 6. For At-Home Use